SemanticMediaWiki/SemanticCite/docs/04-scite.md

 unnecessary changes.

 The reference parameter is the descriptor for that key.
-For example, to describe a `Segon & Booth 2011` entity the short or the explicit reference parameter form can be used.
+For example, to describe a `Byrne 2008` resource the short or the explicit reference parameter form can be used.

 ```
-{{#scite:Segon & Booth 2011
+{{#scite:Byrne 2008
   ...
 }}
 ```
 ```
 {{#scite:
-  |reference=Segon & Booth 2011
+  |reference=Byrne 2008
   ...
 }}
 ```